In Uncategorized

 Is it worth seeing an adviser if I've only got $300,000 in super?

 Yes, especially if you own your home.
 At that level the Age Pension interaction, contribution strategy in the final working years, and pension phase drawdown become more important than they do at higher balances.
-A well-structured $300K plus a part Age Pension can deliver a comfortable retirement for a home-owning single.
+A well-structured $300K plus a part Age Pension can produce a comfortable retirement for a home-owning single.
 Getting the structure right matters more than the headline super balance.

 Can I just see an adviser once, or do I need ongoing advice?